bekk/bekk-christmas/post/functional/the-lens-pattern-in-typescript.md

 ```

 ## Why use lenses?
 Lenses abstract away the operation of updating and extracting values from deep immutable data structures.
 This means that – in theory – consumers that solely use lenses to work on some data structure, has to know very little about how the model is actually structured.
 The impact of such an abstraction is greatest when returning to refactor some part of the model, where – in a dream world – only the lenses has to be changed.
 Without composition in such a pattern, you would find yourself duplicating the same selectors and setters again and again from different perspectives.
 Such qualities are often present in functional patterns, but are not exclusive to functional programming languages.
 Take TypeScript for example, it is not a functional programming language, but the lens pattern can be used quite effectively.
-There are in general many concepts that can be learned and adopted to from functional to other paradigms, which alone should inpire everyone to learn functional programming!
+There are in general many concepts that can be learned from functional to be adopted to other paradigms, which alone should inpire everyone to learn functional programming!